android-com-pl/wp-infogram-oembed/readme.txt

 == Description ==
 A simple plugin that adds oEmbed Infogram support.
 Works with AMP.
-Simply paste the Infogram link into the editor to have it automatically embedded.
+Just paste the Infogram link into the editor to have it automatically embedded.